Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-api/MLAPI.Configuration.NetworkConfig.md

 #### Declaration

-    [Tooltip("Ensures that NetworkedVars can be read even if a client accidental writes where its not allowed to.
-This will cost some CPU time and bandwidth")] public bool EnsureNetworkedVarLengthSafety
+    [Tooltip("Ensures that NetworkVariables can be read even if a client accidental writes where its not allowed to.
+This will cost some CPU time and bandwidth")] public bool EnsureNetworkVariableLengthSafety

 #### Field Value